crazywolf132/Asher/README.md

 A: Well yeah, we are awesome in that way.

 ## Usage.
-Samantha can be used for a wide range of usages.
+Asher can be used for a wide range of usages.

 ## Modding.
 1: Go to root directory in computer.